Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Results

-We find that the NPA improvements generalize to the all of tested hypernetwork architecture settings with analogous improvements in model training to the ones reported in Fig.~\ref{fig:main-convergence}.
-Moreover, Figure~\ref{fig:model-width-depth-reg} shows final test Dice score values for the registration task trained with Adam, the setting with the least difference in convergence improvement, where we observe a consistent improvement in final model accuracy for all architectures.

-\textbf{Ablation Analysis of the NPA components.} Lastly, we study the contribution of each of the two main components of the NPA parametrizations: the input encoding to a constant norm vector space and the additive output encoding.
-Section~\ref{app:ablation} (in the supplemental material, due to space limitations) presents analogous results for the sensitivity of the primary weight distribution to the hypernetwork input for each component.
-We also study each component's effects on model optimization and convergence.
-Our results indicate that both components reduce the proportionality dependency between the hypernetwork inputs and outputs, and that each component independently achieves substantial improvements in model convergence for the considered tasks.
-However, for all the considered tasks we find that best results are consistently achieved when both components are used jointly during training.
-For example, for models trained on the Oxford Flowers classification with Adam, the NPA parametrization achieves 79.4\% accuracy while no ablated component achieves accuracy greater than 76\%.
-Moreover, both ablations start to substantially overfit after 400 epochs of training, whereas the NPA model continues to improve.
-See Figure~\ref{fig:convergence-ablation} in the appendix.
+\textbf{Ablation Analysis.} We study the contribution of each of the two main components of the MIP parametrizations: input encoding and additive output formulation.
+Figure~\ref{fig:ablation} shows the effect on convergence for two tasks.
+We found that both components reduce the proportionality dependency between the hypernetwork inputs and outputs, and that each component independently achieves substantial improvements in model convergence.
+However, we find that best results (fastest convergence) are consistently achieved when both components are used jointly during training.